valiton/harbourmaster-docs/control-center.md

 The quick start guide provides a preconfigured docker-compose file.
 [Quick Start Guide](quick-start-guide.md)

 ```bash

 docker run --name thunder-controlcenter -e COOKIE_SECURE=false -e REDIRECT_TO_HTTPS=false -e HARBOURMASTER_API_URL=http://harbourmaster.thunder.dev:8080/v1 -p 49040:18040 valiton/controlcenter

 ```

 # Control Center user documentation

 ## Login

-Login with username/password or with user key and user secret key.
+Log in with username/password or with user key and user secret key.
 The user must have the permission **cc:accessUI**.
 The admin user created in the seed script has complete permission.

 ![](/assets/controlcenter_login.png)

-## Controlcenter Dash Board
+## Control Center Dashboard

-On the controlcenter dashboard, select Harbourmaster to manage users.
+On the Control Center dashboard, select Harbourmaster to manage users.

 ![](assets/controlcenter_dashboard.png)

 ## List Users

-The Control Center lists all users in paginated form on the left hand side.
+The Control Center lists all users function in paginated form on the left hand side.
 The list is searchable.

 ![](assets/controlcenter_list_users.png)

 ## User Details

-The controlcenter shows all user details when clicking on a user from the list.
+The Control Center shows all user details when clicking on a user from the list.
 On the user detail page the following admin actions can be done.

 * Change password for the user \(requires knowledge of the user password\)

 * Reset password \(assign a new randomly generated password to the user, password will be displayed once\)

 * Reset secret key \(assign a new randomly generated secret key to the user, secret key will be displayed once\)

 * Edit the user details